jtroo/rust-spa-auth/README.md

 To serve the SPA and the server separately for more rapid client side code development, you can use the following commands:

+Note - you may have to navigate to https://localhost:9090 manually and accept the certificate warning before this works.

 Serve client files:
 ``` sh